Mike Miranda (BMX rider)

-Michael Felty formerly Miguel Juan Miranda (born November 15, 1963 in Jacksonville, Florida, U.S.) is a former American "Old School" professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1981-1986.
+Michael Felty formerly Miguel Juan Miranda (born November 15, 1963) is a former American "Old School" professional Bicycle Motocross (BMX) racer whose prime competitive years were from 1981 to 1986.
 His previous surname which he is still widely and most familiarly known by, "Miranda", was his stepfather's name.
 There seem to be two stories on how he got his nickname "Hollywood".
 It was either coined by Bicycle Motocross Action (BMXA) editor Steve Giberson because he liked to "show off"; or he had pretty much gave himself the moniker by having a name sticker under the visor of his helmet reading "My name is Hollywood", which was noticed at the 1981 NBA Roncho Nationals.
 Here is how he tells it in this 1982 quote: